Derek Handley-backed outfit raises money to take on Rocket Lab

 Dawn is developing 100 per cent reusable rockets.
 It says its Mk-II Spaceplane will be able to make multiple flights per day, "much like an aircraft."

-It hopes to be able to have the first Mk-II test flights in 2020, co-founder and chief technology officer Stefan Powell tells the Herald.
+It hopes to be able to have the first Mk-II test flights in 2020, co-founder, chief technology officer and former Rocket Lab intern Stefan Powell tells the Herald.

 Handley, who has suffered a string of business setbacks since his hit with The Hyperfactory - most recently with the failure of Snakk Media - will be hoping it can stick to its timetable.